 James – this highlighted paragraph is more suitable in the advert so it can be removed altogether from the PD and re-written for the advert, e.g.

 CSIRO is expanding the Assembly, Integration and Verification (AIV) Team to include an AIV Systems Scientist (Integration and Verification).
-The AIV Systems Scientist (Integration and Verification) will work on the planning, execution and management of the AIV activities for the SKA Low Telescope.
-This role will initially be based in Perth but is likely to move to Geraldton once site activities commence.
+As the AIV Systems Scientist (Integration and Verification), you will will work on the planning, execution and management of the AIV activities for the SKA Low Telescope.
+You will initially be based in Perth but it is likely the position will be relocated to Geraldton once site activities commence.
 The role will involve some travel to the MRO, other CSIRO sites and overseas locations.

 James -some of the info below may also need to be integrated into the advert – will leave that you’re your discretion and judgement.
 Again, please revise to more appropriate marketing language…